 You click to cast your line and once you hear the sound, you click to start the mini-game.
 Your job is to keep the highlighted bar on the fish for enough time until the bar on the right fills up.
 You can use bait, which slightly improves your chances to catch fish, and add all sorts of tackles, each coming with a specific perk.

-The amount and variety of in-game fish is staggering .
+The amount and variety of in-game fish .
 Many of them appear only in specific waters, weather and season, that's how deep, badum-tsss, Stardew Valley goes.
 In fact, it's so well made that you'd be hard pressed to find an actual fishing game that's as meticulously crafted as this.

 As far as fishing's correlation with the rest of the game goes, it can be instrumental if you choose it to be.
 There are missions you have to complete to progress but you can easily make fishing your livelihood.
 Once our crops withered in the winter, we were laughing at dedicated farmers all the way to the fish market.